Acts of Kindness (Gemilat Chesed)

 Six times per year, Beth El members, along with members of other Jewish Congregations in town, cook and serve a meal for approximately 200 guests of St. Stephen’s Church Soup Kitchen.
 We’ve been told our chicken dinners are something in which guests really look forward!
 Contact: Diana Rosen at firstname.lastname@example.org

-Learn about the units we’ve adopted over the years:
+Learn about the units we’ve supported over the years:

-Each year we host the Heroes Among Us Speaker Series, with proceeds going to benefit our unit adoption initiative.
+Each year we host the Heroes Among Us Speaker Series, with proceeds going to benefit our unit support initiative.

 To learn more about our Minnesota National Guard Support program, please contact: Pam Friedman.